 1. Accessories required

 There are several accessories that you need when using a rangefinder.
 Your rangefinder must be easily accessible.
 You must also make sure the accessories which come with the rangefinder are worthy.
 Most of them come with neck lanyards and some attachments to strap, belts and pockets.

 If you are into long-distance shooting, you’ve to be ready with the right mountable accessories like a tripod to mount your weapon so that it would be easy for you to handle.

 2. Learn the Scan Modes

 The scan mode feature shows you the range of moving spots from a longer distance.
 It gives different shots in a single target within minutes.
-Without scan mode option, it delivers a single laser pop.
+Without the scan mode option, it delivers a single laser pop.

 3. Understand the defects in Rangefinders

 Most of the laser rangefinders operate using Time of flight technology.
-This means the rangefinder sends out laser beam to capture its reflection.
+This means the rangefinder sends out a laser beam to capture its reflection.

 If there is a delay in the reflection, the process stops automatically, because the laser rangefinders do not operate well in thickly covered areas.
 This is why some bow hunters have trouble using it.